joshwnj/knowledge/electron.md

 However if you want to read some information or get a result you need to use `ipc`.
 Example here of using `ipc` with `executeJavaScript` together: <https://discuss.atom.io/t/how-to-return-value-from-webcontents-executejavascript/22726/9>

+There's a small helper module for this too: <https://github.com/joshwnj/electron-run-in-browser>

 ### [](#with-a-preload-script)with a `preload` script

 When creating a `BrowserWindow` you can specify a js file in the `webPreferences.preload` option: <http://electron.atom.io/docs/api/browser-window/>